 Revenues from sales of natural gas are recognized in the period in which the gas is billed to members.
 Members are billed monthly on a levelized basis based on anticipated average usage.

-Any excess of billings to members over total actual cost of a fiscal year is reflected as unearned revenue and will be reflected as true-up adjustments in billings in the fiscal year 2021.
+Any excess of actual cost over billings to members is reflected as receivables and will be included as trueup adjustments in billings in the fiscal year 2022.

 New Accounting Pronouncements